The case of the possessed computer

 Published 24 May 2017

 This short story is one of the adventures of the Roboteers.
-You can read more of their adventures on this very website.
+It is written as a blog by one of the gang.
+You can read more of their adventures on the Roboteers page.

 When we first started out as the Roboteers, we were just interested in making robots, fixing them and mucking around with electronics.
 Well, that’s what we were interested in but that’s not what we did.
 I mean, you have to remember that Tim and I were only about five when we formed our little club so, whilst we were interested in that stuff, mostly we just talked about how cool it would be to build an actual robot.
 Which, for a five year old, can kind of take u a lot of your time anyway.

-Once we got older, and particularly, once Sugar got fixed ( Ed: Read about that in Sugar the Robot and the race to save the Earth ) we got into all sorts of adventures.
+Once we got older, and particularly, once Sugar got fixed we got into all sorts of adventures.
 Tim thought they were brilliant and, of course, it was always up to me to remind him that they were, you know, kind of scary at times too.
-By the time Martin got involved ( Ed: see Do Not Feed the Troll! ) we were well on the way to becoming the “primary children’s detective agency in town” (as Tim likes to put it).
+By the time Martin got involved we were well on the way to becoming the “primary children’s detective agency in town” (as Tim likes to put it).

 We started off quite small, if you ignore the two earth-saving adventures that is.
 We found people’s lost cats and helped people setup their security systems - nothing massive just an off-the-shelf wireless camera setup - that sort of thing.
 To be honest I didn’t think we were going to have any more real adventures at one point.
 But then things started getting a little more interesting because people came to us to help them solve mysteries.
 Solving problems is my kind of thing - I guess it’s why I’m into computers and programming - I like nothing more than diagnosing some bug in my code.
 So I was probably the most excited when we started to do mysteries as well.